 – Do not get lawyers involved.
 There is nothing scarier than the family court system.
 If you hire a lawyer, you dramatically increase the chance that you’ll end up there at one time or another.
 It is hell.
 You’d have a better chance getting the outcome you’d like by getting drunk and playing Russian roulette.
 You just never know.
-It’s unpredictable and decisions are largely decided by emotion, unlike criminal court which tries to take right and wrong into account.
+It’s unpredictable, and decisions are largely decided by emotion, unlike criminal court which tries to take right and wrong into account.
 If you don’t believe me, read this piece on divorce in the state of Washington.
 It will not only scare you, but you also won’t sleep tonight.
 However; sometimes you don’t have a choice and need representation.
 If she lawyers up, you have to as well.
-Also, remember that there’s a difference between getting legal advice and retaining a lawyer.
+Also, remember that there’s a difference between getting legal advice and retaining an attorney.

 – Ask yourself if you’re ready to be replaced.
-You will be replaced by some guy your spouse chooses and he will enter your kid’s world.
-Even if you’re not truly replaced, you’ll sure feel like you are.
+You will be replaced by some guy your spouse chooses, and he will enter your kid’s world.
+Even if you’re not formally replaced, you’ll sure feel like you are.
 Wait until he takes your boys fishing or buys them something you can’t afford because of what the divorce costs you.
-The ghost of William Wallace will fill your gut and it will take everything you have in you not to storm the castle.
+The ghost of William Wallace will fill your gut, and it will take everything you have in you not to storm the castle.
 You will feel empty.

 – You will be financially ruined.
 Most guys I know either claimed bankruptcy or got damn close to it after their divorce.
 No one tells you this, but it’s true.
 You know those old guys greeting people at Wal-Mart in their 70’s?
 They got divorced in their 40’s (actually I made that up, but it could be true).
 It’s a lot like remodeling your house.
 Whatever you think it will cost you, double it – then double it again.
 Oh, and it will take twice as long.
 Most people say it takes about three years to bounce back.
 Could be longer if you were the breadwinner, because, after the divorce, you’ll have even greater financial responsibility.